AndiEcker/AcuSihotInterfaces/README.md

 The provided command line options are documented above in the section [Command line arguments](#command-line-arguments).
-The most important one is the `jsonPath` option, for to specify the import path and file mask for OTA JSON files - this value defaults to `C:/JSON_Import/*.json`.
+The most important one is the `jsonPath` option, to specify the import path and file mask for OTA JSON files - this value defaults to `C:/JSON_Import/*.json`.

-For to run this application in console mode (headless without any user interface), simply specify a valid Acumen user name (acuUser) and password (acuPassword) as command line parameters (or via one of supported config/INI files).
+to run this application in console mode (headless without any user interface), simply specify a valid Acumen user name (acuUser) and password (acuPassword) as command line parameters (or via one of supported config/INI files).